Looks can be deceiving.

 As home to wonders that can’t be found anywhere else in America, we’re also home to some of the worst rates of diabetes and pre-diabetes in the entire country.

-The American Diabetes Association (or ADA) counts nearly 600,000 Hawaiians living with the debilitating blood-sugar disease or are in the initial stages of developing it – which works out to just over 42% of the state’s entire population.
+The Hawaii office of the American Diabetes Association (or ADA) counts nearly 600,000 people in Hawaii living with the debilitating blood-sugar disease or are in the initial stages of developing it – which works out to just over 42% of the state’s entire population.

 We think that’s too many people.
 We want to fight it, but we can’t do it without your help.